Apostolic succession: Catholic Church

-In Catholic theology, the doctrine of apostolic succession is that the apostolic tradition—including apostolic teaching, preaching, and authority—is handed down from the college of apostles to the college of bishops through the laying on of hands, as a permanent office in the Church.
+In Catholic theology, the doctrine of apostolic succession is that the apostolic tradition—including apostolic teaching, preaching, and authority—is handed down from the college of apostles to the college of bishops through the laying on of hands, as a permanent office in the entirety of the Church.
 Historically, this has been understood as a succession in office, a succession of valid ordinations, or a succession of the entire college.
 It is understood as a sign and guarantee that the Church, both local and universal, is in diachronic continuity with the apostles; a necessary but insufficient guarantor thereof.